shikhashikz/shikhashikz.github.io/_posts/2016-06-27-fear-of-asking-leave.md

 layout: post
 title: Fear of Asking Leave
 category: Blog
-tags: blog writing author shikhashikz worklife corporate life
+keywords: blog writing author shikhashikz worklife corporate life
 summary: The shudder which is felt when thinking about a day off
 ---